The Facts About Obesity

 Non-Surgical Weight Loss Options

-- Medical Weight Loss Management Medical weight loss patients work closely with our registered dietitians and our weight loss doctors to analyze and change their habits.
+- Medical Weight Loss Management Medical weight loss patients work closely with our registered dietitians and our weight loss doctor to analyze and change their habits.
 Patients will be guided with a detailed nutrition plan.
 Medical weight loss programs may be combined with other procedures or prescription medications.

 - Weight Loss Medications There are several prescription medications that can help patients jumpstart weight loss or control appetite.
 Medications may be used in conjunction with a dietitian guided diet plan and may be prescribed for patients who are not interested in or qualified for weight loss procedures.
 They can also be part of a treatment plan for bariatric surgery patients or prescribed for patients who experience regain after a weight loss procedure.